 TIP #1: If you go with children, make sure they get a scavenger hunt paper and look out for the hidden characters.
 In past years there have been fairies or penguins.
-In 2018 you need to look for the Christmas gnomes.
-If they find them all kids can redeem their completed cards for a candy cane (or something like that).
+In 2018 you needed to look for the Christmas gnomes.
+If they found them all kids could redeem their completed cards for a candy cane (or something like that).
 It’s a great way to make the gardens extra fun (and tasty at the end)!

 TIP #2: If you buy a ticket to see the Festival of Lights event at VanDusen Garden there’s a good chance you’ll get a free ticket to see Holiday Heights at the Bloedel Conservatory as you exit VanDusen.
 It doesn’t work the other way around though.
 Consequently, visit the Christmas lights at VanDusen Garden first and then Holiday Heights second.
 That way you’ll get to enjoy both attractions, but only pay for one!
 So be sure to look out for the person handing out the free Holiday Heights tickets as you leave the VanDusen event.

 TIP #3: If you plan to take photos, be warned that if your camera lens is cold there’s a good chance it’ll fog up inside the conservatory.

 TIP #4: Be sure to admire the outdoor fountain and its light displays between the Bloedel Conservatory and upper parking lot.
 They are especially beautiful at Christmas.